facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     `scope`               | `#!py3 string`       |               | The scope to search for.
     `selected`            | `#!py3 bool`         | `#!py3 False` | Whether this scope is in a selected state (selected text).
     `explicit_background` | `#!py3 bool`         | `#!py3 False` | Only return a background if one is explicitly defined in the color scheme.
+///

 ### Syntax Highlight

+//// define
 `#!py3 str mdpopups.syntax_highlight`

-:
-    Allows for syntax highlighting outside the Markdown environment.
+-   Allows for syntax highlighting outside the Markdown environment.
 You can just feed it code directly and give it the language of your choice, and you will be returned a block of HTML that has been syntax highlighted.
 By default, the built-in Sublime syntax highlighter will be used for code highlighting.